 Keto diet forces the body to use fat for fuel instead of glycogen.
 The low-carb diet induces a natural process where the body quickly depletes into fat cells.
 As a result, the body ends up burning the fat reserves and speeds up weight loss.

 Supporting Brain Function

 The ketogenic diet can support brain function.
 It has neuroprotective properties that are critical for brain function.
 Research shows that the food varieties used in this diet lead to better brain function.
 Keto can help to ease the symptoms of Parkinson’s disease, Alzheimer’s disease, and even sleep disorders.

 Improving Heart Health

 Healthy fats can improve heart health.
 By diligently using keto diet meal plans, you will be able to reduce the level of “bad” blood cholesterol.
-One research study established that those who use this kind of diet normally end up with “good” cholesterol.
+One research study established that those who use this kind of diet usually end up with “good” cholesterol.

 Minimizing the Symptoms of Polycystic Ovarian Syndrome

 PCOS is an endocrine disorder that enlarges the ovaries.
 Taking a high-carb diet will facilitate the development of cysts, which causes the ovaries to grow.
 Conversely, taking a low-carb diet such as the ketogenic diet can significantly reduce the symptoms of PCOS.
 Keto-friendly foods enhance weight loss, hormonal aid balance, improve the level of fasting insulin, and luteinizing hormone.
 All these effects usually lead to enhanced PCOS symptoms.